 2. It Strives for Equity

 ‘Equity’ means that everyone gets a fair go.
-It doesn’t mean that everyone is treated exactly the same.
+It doesn’t mean that everyone is treated exactly the same (see: difference between equity and equality).

 In a differentiated classroom, the class is more equitable because the teacher gives every student due consideration for what their needs really are.